SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - I work for Khan Academy, which is...
 - KHAN_ACADEMY_TAGLINE
 - If you're interested in EdTech and especially AI in education...
-  - I'd love to chat afterwards
+  - I'd love to chat afterwards about the cool things we're doing at Khan
 - Before Khan Academy, I worked for Niche.com which...
   - Is headquartered here in Pittsburgh (any Niche folks here?)
-- And before that I lived in Atlanta and worked for TSYS
+- And before I worked for a fintech company in Atlanta called TSYS
 - And once upon a time, I was a classroom teacher
 - I live here in Pittsburgh--just over the river in Wilkinsburg---with my family
 - And I'm excited to be here today talking about front-end architecture...